Vag-Soft/LibraryManagementApp/README.md

 - **UserRepository**
 - **RentalRepository**

-All the tables are initially empty.
+The database file (library_db.sqlite) will be created the first time the app is executed and all tables will be empty.

 #### Database Schema
 A simple diagram of the database schema: